Data Collected by the Insight Network Sensor

 Data collection breakdown for the network sensor

 With the network sensor installed, you can access the following events for free:

 Intrusion Detection System (IDS) events: These events are captured using the open source Suricata IDS engine and refined by the Rapid7 Managed Services team to focus on the most critical indicators.

 Domain Name System (DNS) and Dynamic Host Configuration Protocol (DHCP) data: You can monitor DHCP requests to recognize new devices on your network and use DNS to understand what devices are doing once they're on your network.

 Enhanced Network Traffic Analysis

 If you purchased the Enhanced Network Traffic Analysis (ENTA) is an Ultimate package feature, previously available as an add-on module.
-If you have access to ENTA, you can also access flow data generated by the sensor.
+If you have access to ENTA, you can also access network flow data generated by the sensor.
 Network flow metadata includes information such as IP, ports, content based application recognition, and other metadata.

 All network sensor installations also install the Insight Agent on your network sensor host machine.
 The agent allows the Insight platform to communicate with your network sensor host and also enumerates its Network Interface Controllers (NICs), the latter of which is a required configuration step for all network sensor deployments.